gitbisideniyorum/couple-connect-dev/README.md

 Focus: Prototyping user flows and defining core functional requirements.

-For a deeper look into the conceptual framework and the proposed roadmap of the application, please refer to the attached document:
+For a deeper look into the conceptual framework and the proposed roadmap of the application, please refer to the attached document: Rebondly_Pitch Deck.pdf